So you’ve finally made the decision to start a blog! That’s really good news and I want to be the first to congratulate you.

 Then come back to your WordPress dashboard and go to Insights > Settings and add just the UA-XXXXXXX-XX part of the script provided, into the box, as shown below.

-Or you can just click the Authenticate with your Google Account button.
+If you do not want to do this manually, you can just click the Authenticate with your Google Account button and go through the process quickly.

 You’re ready to blog ‘n’ roll!

-That’s it, you’re done, eight simple but very essential things to do after you’ve installed WordPress on your brand new blog.
+That’s it, you’re done, nine simple but very essential things to do after you’ve installed WordPress on your brand new blog.